 Stacey stepped into the circle and took a breath.
-Then he closed his eyes and relaxed.
+The rest of the circle waited as he closed his eyes.

 "Take a deep breath - and let it go," he said.
 "Grounding is the time to bring ourselves fully present.
 It's a chance to take some deep breaths, to relax our posture, to feel our connection to the Earth beneath our feet.